webgeodatavore/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 #.
 Start QGIS as seen in :ref:`label_startingqgis`.
 #.
-To load the landcover data, click on the |openDataSourceManager| :sup:`Open Data Source Manager` icon.
+To load the landcover data, click on the |dataSourceManager| :sup:`Open Data Source Manager` icon.
 #.
 The Data Source Manager should open in Browser mode.
 #.
 Browse to the folder :file:`qgis_sample_data/raster/`, select
    the ERDAS IMG file :file:`landcover.img` and double-click to open it.